London

 Big Ben

-Westminster Palace is one of London’s landmarks and the venue for both the British House of Lords and the House of Commons.
-The two chambers are collectively called the Houses of Parliament.
+Westminster Palace is one of London’s landmarks and the meeting place for both the British upper house, the House of Lords, and lower house, the House of Commons.
+The two houses are collectively known as the Parliament/Houses of Parliament.
+Westminster Palace is located on the banks of the Thames, and the large building complex is named after Westminster Abbedi/Westminster Abbey, which is located immediately northwest of the palace.

 Westminster Abbey, London